 According to studies, there is a high level of penetration in the United States, where sixty percent of consumers plan to use BNPL, and fifty percent of consumers have trouble paying their monthly bills.
-This is a consequence of being constrained by the weight of debt brought on by spending through BNPL.
+This is a consequence of being constrained by the weight of debt brought ng, or reprinting, is not permitted. on by spending through BNPL.